mariadb-corporation/MaxScale/Documentation/Authenticators/Authentication-Modules.md

 ### `skip_authentication`

 Boolean, default value is "false".
-If enabled, MaxScale will not check the passwords of incoming clients and instead just assumes that they are correct.
+If enabled, MaxScale will not check the passwords of incoming clients and just assumes that they are correct.
 Wrong passwords are instead detected when MaxScale tries to authenticate to the backend servers.